MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 :::image type="content" source="media/white-paper/shards.jpg" alt-text="Screenshot of the shard directory blob." lightbox="media/white-paper/shards.jpg":::

-In general, the shard storage format is designed to avoid any non-trivial parsing and minimize the number of I/O operations when accessing the relevant data objects at query time.
+In general, the shard storage format is designed to avoid any nontrivial parsing and minimize the number of I/O operations when accessing the relevant data objects at query time.

 ### Dynamic data type